Nathalie Handal

+Nathalie Handal (born 29 July 1969) is a poet, writer and professor at New York University.
+She has published 10 books, including Life in a Country Album.

 Biography

-Nathalie Handal is a French-American poet and writer born in the Caribbean to a Mediterranean Palestinian family from Bethlehem.
+Nathalie Handal is a French-American poet and writer, born in Haiti to a Mediterranean Palestinian family from Bethlehem.
 She has lived in France, Italy, the United States, Latin America, the Caribbean, Asia and the Arab world.
 After earning a MFA in Creative Writing from Bennington College, Vermont and a MPhil in English and Drama at the University of London, Handal began writing and translating global literature in the 1990s.
 She currently resides in New York City, Rome and Paris and teaches at New York University.